alphagov/design-system-team-docs/source/how-we-work/expectations-of-team-members.html.md

 Core hours are 10am-4pm.
 Please try to avoid arranging meetings outside of those times and over the lunch period.

 ## Leave
-You should ask Kelly if you wish to take leave.
-If Kelly is not here, then Izabela or Kam.
+You should ask Izabela and Kam if you wish to take leave.
+If Izabela and Kam are not here, then Kelly.
 Please do not seek approval for leave from the team on shared Slack channels.
 Delivery managers are responsible for team capacity and how that impacts delivery, so it’s their decision as to whether leave can be taken.

 Also, please book leave as far in advance as possible.
 The team leads need this information when planning cycles of work.